LionelR/pivot_it/README.md

   --help                Show this message and exit.
 ```

-Say you have a CSV file named "weights.csv", containing for some users their weights by year stored in line mode :
+Say you have a CSV file named "weights.csv" containing weights of some users by year stored in line mode :

 <pre>
 Name,City,2000,2001,2002